-Options: Single Probe / Dual Probe Default: Single Probe
+Options: Single Probe / Dual Probe

+Default: Single Probe

-The 1732 transmitter can operate in single or dual probe mode.
+The 1738 transmitter can operate in single or dual probe mode.
 By selecting single probe, all dual probe options and alarms will be disabled and second probe options hidden from the user.

-If you are using the transmitter with a single oxygen probe, setting the number of probes to 'single probe' will disable all probe 2 alarms and display items.
+If you are using the transmitter as a single probe device you should set the number of probes to 'single probe' to disable all probe 2 alarms and display items.